 Experience a Big City and a Small Town in the Midwest

 While many people head to the coasts when they think of taking a trip, they’re missing out on the underrated offerings of the Midwest.
 Get a metropolitan experience in Chicago, whose world-class museums, parks, and nightlife rival any coastal city’s (they’re all easily accessible from HI Chicago hostel); then switch modes and dive into laid-back Milwaukee, Wisconsin.
-With the friends you make at HI Milwaukee hostel, you can hang out over cheese curds and local beer, support local sports teams, or check out the huge lakefront art museum.
+A day trip here means cheese curds and local beer, cheering on local sports teams, and checking out the huge lakefront art museum.
 You can hop between the two cities via Amtrak train (about 1.5 hours) or Greyhound bus (about 2.5 hours).